techiediaries/techiediaries/_posts/2019/2019-12-30-build-html-table-example-with-angular-9-8-ngfor.md

 f you are new to these how-tos, check out how to [install and set up a project and the prerequisites](https://www.techiediaries.com/angular-cli-tutorial/).

+## Building a Table with Angular 9 ngFor

 You can do this example in two steps: